Rodolphe d'Erlanger

-Baron Rodolphe d'Erlanger (b.
-Boulogne-Billancourt, France, June 7, 1872; d.
-Tunis, October 29, 1932) was a French painter and musicologist, specializing in North African and Arabic music.
+Rodolphe François, Baron d'Erlanger (1872 – 1932) was a French painter and musicologist who specialised in the study of Tunisian and Arabic music.

 Life and artistic career

 Rodolphe François Baron d'Erlanger was the fourth son of German-French private banker Baron Frédéric Émile d'Erlanger and his American wife Marguerite Mathilde Slidell (1842–1927), daughter of businessman and politician John Slidell.
 His eldest brother Raphael Slidell d'Erlanger (1865–1897) was a zoologist and professor at Heidelberg.
 The second brother was Baron Emile Beaumont d'Erlanger (1866–1939) who took over the bank's management.
 His third brother Baron Frédéric Alfred d'Erlanger (1868–1943) also became a banker, but acquired acclaim as a composer as well.
 (See: Erlanger family tree).

 Baron Rodolphe d'Erlanger studied in Paris and London.
 He was married to the Italian countess Maria Elisabetta Barbiellini-Amidei.
 Their only son, Leo Frédéric Alfred Baron d'Erlanger (1898–1978), eventually became the head of the family-owned bank which however he sold to Philip Hill Higginson Ltd. and its chairing partner Kenneth Keith, later Baron Keith of Castleacre, in 1958.
 The bank then became Philip Hill Higginson Erlanger Ltd., until a further fusion with M Samuel, then named Hill, Samuel & Co.

+When the d'Erlanger family was threatened with internment as enemy aliens in Britain during the First World War, the artist John Lavery was outspoken in their support.